darsh0820/Machine-Learning-Models/Linear-Regression/README.md

-# **Linear Regression Model from Scratch**
+# **Linear Regression Model**
-This project implements a simple Linear Regression model from scratch using Python and applies it to the California Housing dataset.
+This project implements a simple Linear Regression model using Python and applies it to the California Housing dataset.
 The model is built without using any machine learning libraries for the linear regression algorithm itself, providing an educational insight into how linear regression works under the hood.

 ## **Table of Contents**
 - [What is Linear Regression?](#what-is-linear-regression)